Recreation Leader II - Sports * Year round and summer only positions available

-* Must be a self starter and be able to work independently.
+* Must be a self-starter and be able to work independently.

 * Work hours vary-must be available Days, Nights and Weekends.

 Under general supervision, performs support work related to District recreational programs, events and activities; prepares buildings, fields and facilities for scheduled activities/events; performs record keeping and scorekeeping duties at sports events; provides routine administrative support; and performs related work as required.

 This is the journey-level class in the Recreation Leader series.
 Incumbents perform the full range of journey-level duties assigned to positions in the series with substantial independence.

-ESSENTIAL DUTIES AND RESPONSIBILITIES:
+ESSENTIAL DUTIES AND RESPONSIBILITIES

 Incumbents may not perform all duties.
 Duties include but are not limited to the following: